 - We learned how to use the test button to make sure our smoke detector works.
 We do this every month.

-- We replace the battery every six months.
+- For most detectors, we replace the battery every six months.

-- Our homework is to see how many smoke detectors we have a home and if they work.
+- Our homework is to count how many smoke detectors we have at home and to see if they work.

 Second Visit –